 Carroll, who has been very natural in asking such a question, studied psychologist Abraham Maslow and his self-actualization theories for his master’s thesis in the ’70s.
 Years later, he realized that by giving others the tools to discover their purpose — and understanding and fulfilling their potential — he could become a better leader and coach.
 “The more clarity you have in being who you are, I think, the easier it is to find your way back to that, and the more consistent you can become,” he said.

 Today Carroll is revered as successful in every sense though his career didn’t start that way.
 “After graduation, Carroll tried out for the Honolulu Hawaiians of the World Football League at their training camp in Riverside but did not make the team due to shoulder problems combined with his small size.
 To make ends meet, he found a job selling roofing materials in the Bay Area, but he found he was not good at it and soon moved on” (Wikipedia).

-Bad times, struggles are not a sign of weakness or incompetence; they are a natural part of human experience.
+Bad times, struggles are not signs of weakness or incompetence; they are a natural part of human experience.
 I would imagine that he is who he is today because of such setbacks that made him reflect and course-correct – which is an integral part of a coaching mindset.

-Carroll seems to embody the coaching mindset as described by the ICF* (open, curious, flexible, and client-centered) for the professional coaches.
-I hope, Carroll’s approach of “giving others the tools to discover their purpose” will inspire the corporate and business leaders to understand and fulfill their and their people’s potential.
+Carroll seems to embody the coaching mindset described by the ICF* (open, curious, flexible, and client-centered) for the professional coaches.
+His unusual approach to growing his team to their best reminded me of Simon Sinek’s The Infinite Game.
+I hope Carroll’s approach of “giving others the tools to discover their purpose” will inspire the corporate and business leaders to understand and fulfill their and their people’s potential.

 *ICF– International Coaching Federation, the largest global body of professional (business, executive, leadership,…) coaches with over 30K members spanned across 140 countries.